-The white (or ivory) wedding dress – popularised by Queen Victoria, who wore one at her wedding to Prince Albert in 1840 – has certainly endured.
-There’s no denying its totemic power.
-For many brides it encapsulates a hopeful, romantic nostalgia, and many designers.
-“It can have a transformative effect,” says Ehrman.
+Of course, the white (or ivory) wedding dress popularised by Queen Victoria has certainly endured, and there’s no denying its totemic power.
+For many brides it encapsulates a hopeful, romantic nostalgia.
+“It can have a transformative effect,” says senior curator at the Victoria and Albert Museum, Edwina Ehrman, who has studied how wedding dresses have changed in tune with fashion and society over the centuries.
 “And if you’ve already been living with your partner or even if you’ve had children you may want to wear white at your wedding because you feel it marks a new phase in your relationship.”

-So quintessentially bridal has the white dress become that now when a bride chooses to tie the knot wearing another colour, it’s considered daring and rebellious: think burlesque dancer Dita Von Teese in her purple, corsetted dress by Vivienne Westwood, for instance; singer Gwen Stefani in a dramatic dip-dyed number by John Galliano; or actresses Anne Hathaway, Jessica Biel and Reese Witherspoon all of whom recently wed in unconventional pink.
-And when designers Oscar de la Renta and Vera Wang recently debuted non-white wedding-dress collections, it was viewed as a radical move in the conservative bridal-wear industry.
+So quintessentially bridal has the white dress become that now when a bride chooses to tie the knot wearing another colour, it’s still considered daring and rebellious: think singer Gwen Stefani in a dramatic dip-dyed number by John Galliano; or actresses Anne Hathaway, Jessica Biel and Reese Witherspoon all of whom wed in pink.
+And when designers Oscar de la Renta, Vera Wang and Temperley Bridal debuted non-white wedding-dress collections, it was initially viewed as a radical move in the conservative bridal-wear industry.

 Yet getting married in pink, purple, yellow, red (the typical bridal gown colour in China) or any other colour for that matter is nothing new in Western culture, nor particularly irreverent, says Ehrman.
 “Over the centuries, brides who were interested in fashion have often got married in different colours.
 And they would wear them many times afterwards, altering them over the years to fit in with fashion, or to fit a changing figure.”
 And it was common for women not to buy a new dress for the occasion, but to simply get married in their best existing outfit.